Mayfair Pumping Station

-The Mayfair Pumping Station is a historic structure on Northwest side of Chicago, United States.
-Located at 4850 W. Wilson Avenue, the pumping station has served as the archetype for similar pumping stations worldwide.
+The Mayfair Pumping Station is a structure on the northwest side of Chicago, located at 4850 W. Wilson Avenue.

 History

 Water began to be pumped from the Chicago River as early as 1803.
-By the late 19th century, it became clear that an organized water distribution system was needed.

-In 1918, the Mayfair pumping station was constructed to add pumping capacity to Chicago's water system.
+By the late 19th century, it became clear that an organized water distribution system was needed.In 1918, the Mayfair pumping station was constructed to add pumping capacity to Chicago's water system.
 The station was constructed on the former farmland of Elsie Budlong, owner of the Budlong pickle factory (see Budlong Woods, Chicago).
 The station had a rather modest start as single steam-driven pumping station, with a team of horses available to step in with the frequent breakdown of the single steam pump.

 The 1920s and early 1930s

 Many residents in Chicago's North Side frequently complained of the lack of water.
 Fearing a repeat of the Great Chicago Fire, the residents nominated a local resident, Arne Ziegler of Chicago's Sauganash neighborhood, to lead a delegation to Springfield, Illinois.
 Meeting first with Republican governor Len Small and subsequently Republican governor Louis L. Emmerson, the Ziegler delegation made progress in securing funding for upgrading the station.